 What Is The Duration Of The Ultrasound?

-The first ultrasound takes up to 30 minutes (4).
+The first obstetric ultrasonography takes up to 30 minutes (4).
 In some cases, it might take longer if the baby is positioned unusually, or if the body tissues are dense.

 What Can You See At 8th Week Ultrasound?

-The 8th-week ultrasound can give you a great deal of information including the (5):
+The 8th-week ultrasound examination can give you a great deal of information including the (5):

 - Umbilical cord functioning